Capital Budgeting Process Automation

 1. Identification and Generation of the Project

-Before beginning the capital budgeting process, you must identify the project or investment you would like to have reviewed and generate a proposal or capital expenditure request.
+Before beginning the budgeting process, you must identify the project or investment you would like to have reviewed and generate a proposal or capital expenditure request.
 The proposal will typically include the parameters of the project or investment and why you feel it would benefit the company's future.
 While the end benefit normally increases profit, the proposal should include information about how that profit is expected to be achieved.
 Will the project increase production and reduce costs?
 Will it result in more sales?

 2. Determine the Total Cost of the Investment and Return